timescale/docs/timescaledb/how-to-guides/data-retention/data-retention-with-continuous-aggregates.md

 # About data retention with continuous aggregates
 You can downsample your data by combining a data retention policy with [continuous aggregates][continuous_aggregates].
-If you set your refresh policies correctly, when you delete old data from a hypertable, data in continuous aggregates isn't deleted.
+If you set your refresh policies correctly, you can delete old data from a hypertable without deleting it from any continuous aggregates.
 This lets you save on raw data storage while keeping summarized data for historical analysis.

 <highlight type="warning">